MicrosoftDocs/azure-docs/articles/azure-functions/functions-scale.md

 With an App Service plan, you can manually scale out by adding more VM instances, or you can enable autoscale.
 For more information, see [Scale instance count manually or automatically](../monitoring-and-diagnostics/insights-how-to-scale.md?toc=%2fazure%2fapp-service-web%2ftoc.json).
 You can also scale up by choosing a different App Service plan.
 For more information, see [Scale up an app in Azure](../app-service/web-sites-scale.md).

-If you are planning to run JavaScript functions on an App Service plan, you should choose a plan that has fewer cores.
+If you are planning to run JavaScript functions on an App Service plan, you should choose a plan that has fewer vCPUs.
 For more information, see the [JavaScript reference for Functions](functions-reference-node.md#choose-single-core-app-service-plans).

 <!-- Note: the portal links to this section via fwlink https://go.microsoft.com/fwlink/?linkid=830855 -->
 <a name="always-on"></a>